-tried, the first for stealing fifty dozen pairs of gloves, value 761., the property of his employer, and the second for feloniously receiving the stolen property.
+tried, the first for stealing fifty dozen pairs of gloves, furtively, carrying it to the dust-bin, to be out of observalue 761, the property of his employer, and the second for feloniously receiving the stolen property.
 The facts have already appeared in this journal.
-They were found Guilty, and sentenced to two years' imprisonment each.
+They were found Guilty, and sentenced to two years' imprisonment

 Dr. James Mitchell Wynne, a physician, and Thomas Tinley, his servant, surrendered to take their trial upon an indictment which charged them with feloniously cutting and wounding Mark Benjamin Benham, on the 29th of last December.
 The quarrel arose out of some dispute relative to the prosecutor's occupancy of rooms in Dr. Wynne's house; but our readers were placed in full possession of the facts at the time the case was before the police magistrate.
 The defence was that Mr. Benham had grossly insulted Dr. Wynne; that a scuffle took place, in which the doctor was forced to defend himself; that his servant assisted him; that the prosecutor wished, in order to forward his own views, to get the doctor within the meshes of the law; and that the assaults had been greatly exaggerated.
-Several witnesses testified to Dr. Wynne's mild and gentle-manly manners; and the jury Acquitted both the accused.
+Several witnesses testified to Dr. Wynne's mild and gentlemanly manners; and the jury Acquitted both the accused.